 Overview

-Course Syllabus
+Course Overview

-Through a series of skills-based writing workshops and tutorials with professional playwrights, directors and a dramaturge the individual voice of the student writer will be nurtured and developed.
-Classes in dramaturgy and contemporary theatre practice will supplement the training.
-The course will culminate in the writing of a full-length play for the stage.
 Students on the course will work in a dedicated space for writers in The Lir building.
 In addition to the core classes and workshops, individual tuition from The Lir’s dramaturge will be a key feature of the training.
 In addition, master classes by visiting practitioners will supplement the student experience.

 Career Opportunities

-This course is designed to equip students of exceptional talent with the skills necessary to pursue a career in theatre and related industries through the development of skills, professional practices and creative approaches to writing for performance.
+This course is designed to equip students of exceptional talent with the skills necessary to pursue a career in theatre and related industries through the development of skills, professional practices and creative approaches to writing for performance

-Click Here for further information on modules/subject.
+Click here for further information on modules/subject.

-Postgraduate Degrees at The Lir Academy
+Learn about the postgraduate degrees at The Lir Academy

 Course Details

-Number of Places
+NFQ Level 9Number of Places

 5-7 PlacesNext Intake

-September 2023
+September 2024

 Closing Date

-30th June 2023
+30th June 2024

 Admission Requirements

-a) letter that outlines the applicant’s theatre education and highlights the applicant’s writing experience to date.
+- A letter that outlines the applicant’s theatre education and highlights the applicant’s writing experience to date.

-b) a ‘statement of purpose’ that refers to the applicants ambitions in terms of writing style, form and medium.
+- A ‘statement of purpose’ that refers to the applicants ambitions in terms of writing style, form and medium.

 Course Fees